Justin Brownlee: Barangay Ginebra San Miguel (2021–2023)

-On January 15, 2023, he won his sixth PBA championship against Bay Area Dragons in Game 7 PBA Finals.
-He tied Sean Chambers for most titles for a PBA import with 6, and remains undefeated in PBA Finals series.
-After that game, he recorded a career 5,268 points, 331 steals, and 476 3-point field goals made.
+On January 15, 2023, he captured his sixth PBA championship after leading Barangay Ginebra San Miguel to a Game 7 victory against Bay Area Dragons in the finals.
+The title tied him with Sean Chambers for the most titles won by a PBA import, with six, while extending his unbeaten record in PBA Finals series at that time.
+Following the championship-clinching game, he also reached career totals of 5,268 points, 331 steals, and 476 3-point field goals made.

-On his first game on February 5, 2023, for the 2023 PBA Governors' Cup, he recorded a triple-double of 29 points, 11 rebounds and 10 assists in a win against Rain or Shine.
+On his first game on February 5, 2023, for the 2023 Governors' Cup, he recorded a triple-double of 29 points, 11 rebounds and 10 assists in a win against Rain or Shine Elasto Painters.
 On February 17, 2023, he surpassed Massey in the import scoring list for fourth all-time with 5,388 points.

 On March 19, 2023, he recorded a career 502 three-point field goals made and led his team to tenth semi-finals appearance with him on the roster after a win against NLEX Road Warriors.
-On March 29, 2023, he helped his team to advance to seventh finals appearance with him on the roster after a three-game series sweep of San Miguel Beermen.
-In the Finals, Barangay Ginebra lost to TNT Tropang Giga in six games, despite Brownlee's 29-point outing in Game 6.
+On March 29, 2023, he helped his team to advance to seventh finals appearance with him on the roster after a three-game series sweep of San Miguel.
+In the finals, Barangay Ginebra lost to TNT in six games, despite Brownlee's 29-point outing in Game 6.

-After Brownlee failed a doping test at the 2022 Asian Games, he opted not to play at the 2023–24 PBA Commissioner's Cup pending the extent of the sanction to be imposed on him by FIBA.
+After Brownlee failed a doping test at the 2022 Asian Games, he opted not to play at the 2023–24 Commissioner's Cup pending the extent of the sanction to be imposed on him by FIBA.
 Tony Bishop was brought in to play in lieu of Brownlee.